M-Gharib/exam-example-wad2025/README.md

 **Do not make any changes to your repo after the end of the exam.**

-**You may not be able to copy and paste into the text area for answering this exam, but you can add attachments (up to two).
-Therefore, add your name, code, and a link to your exam repo within this attachment (.txt).**

 **Note:** if we observe **suspicious behavior**, the student involved will be called for an interview.
 Examples of suspicious behavior can be, all the commits happening at the end of the exam or with a non-realistic timeline, too many similarities between projects, etc.